This is whether computer repair shops look at your files.

 What To Do Before Taking in a Computer or Phone for Repair

-Before taking your computer or smartphone, which is essentially a pocket-sized computer, in for repair, we recommend taking the following steps to protect yourself from privacy breaches.
+Before taking your computer or smartphone, which is essentially a pocket-sized computer, in for repair, it’s recommended taking the following steps to protect yourself from privacy breaches.

 You should be backing up your data regularly, but it’s an absolute priority before taking your computer in for repair.